pyomeca/ezc3d/README.md

 # How to use
-The aim of EZC3D is to be, indeed, eazy to use.
+The aim of EZC3D is to be, indeed, easy to use.
 Still, it is a C++ library and therefore requires some time to adapt.
 This section aims to help you level up as fast as possible, in order to enjoy EZC3D as fast as possible.

 There are example codes for C++, Python3 and MATLAB in the folder `example` that can be used as template to perform all the day-to-day tasks.
 Moreover, the test files in the tests folder can also be very useful.
 Octave example are not specifically provided, but it is used in the exact same way as the MATLAB binder.

 ## The C++ API
 The core code is written in C++, meaning that you can fully create from scratch, read and write C3D from C++.
-The informations that follows is a basic guide that should allow you to perform everything you want to do.
+The information that follows is a basic guide that should allow you to perform everything you want to do.

 ### Create an empty yet valid C3D structure
 To create a new valid yet empty C3D, just call the `c3d` class without parameter.